MikroElektronika/mikrosdk_click_v2/clicks/touchpad3/README.md

 #### Example key functions :

-- `touchpad3_general_configuration` The function performs the general configuration of the MTCH6301 Projected Capacitive Touch Controller on the TouchPad 3 click board.
+- `touchpad3_general_configuration` The function performs the general configuration of the MTCH6301 Projected Capacitive Touch Controller on the TouchPad 3 Click board.
 ```c
 void touchpad3_general_configuration ( touchpad3_t *ctx );
 ```

-- `touchpad3_decoding_configuration` The function performs the decoding configuration of the MTCH6301 Projected Capacitive Touch Controller on the TouchPad 3 click board.
+- `touchpad3_decoding_configuration` The function performs the decoding configuration of the MTCH6301 Projected Capacitive Touch Controller on the TouchPad 3 Click board.
 ```c
 void touchpad3_decoding_configuration ( touchpad3_t *ctx );
 ```

-- `touchpad3_sensor_mapping_configuration` The function configures the sensor mapping of the MTCH6301 Projected Capacitive Touch Controller on the TouchPad 3 click board.
+- `touchpad3_sensor_mapping_configuration` The function configures the sensor mapping of the MTCH6301 Projected Capacitive Touch Controller on the TouchPad 3 Click board.
 ```c
 void touchpad3_sensor_mapping_configuration ( touchpad3_t *ctx );
 ```

 ## Example Description

-> This example prints the coordinate points of the position we touch on a click.
+> This example prints the coordinate points of the position we touch on a Click.
 We use RST and INT pins.
 The whole project is done through i2c communication.

 **The demo application is composed of two sections :**